TEDxAuckland/tedx-auckland-site/src/_people/andrea-reid.md

   Andrea Reid started a movement in New Zealand that aims to connect the city's parks, reserves and urban agricultural centres together to form Pollinator Paths.
-These paths will help bring crucial pollinators into our urban areas to enable our growing urban food network thrive.
+These paths will help bring crucial pollinators into our urban areas to enable our growing urban food network to thrive.

-  Andrea Reid has been working on this concept since early 2014.
-It started as a University thesis for her final year of a Bachelor of Landscape Architecture degree and has now grown in to a fully fledged movement.
+  The concept started in 2014 as a University thesis for her final year of a Bachelor of Landscape Architecture degree, and has now grown into a fully fledged movement.

-  Andrea is currently collaborating with the Waitemata Local Board, Auckland Council, Auckland Transport, Gecko NZ Trust, For the Love of Bees, Kelmarna Gardens, several local community groups, sponsors & a bunch of passionate volunteers to create a series of prototypes to install throughout Auckland City starting in Grey Lynn.
-This project has won multiple awards and has been featured on Whanau Living, RadioNZ, NZ Herald, Stuff & the NZ Gardner Magazine.
+  Andrea is currently collaborating with the Waitemata Local Board, Auckland Council, Auckland Transport, Gecko NZ Trust, For the Love of Bees, Kelmarna Gardens, several local community groups, sponsors & a bunch of passionate volunteers to create a series of prototypes to install throughout Auckland City starting.

+  The project has won multiple awards and has been featured on Whanau Living, RadioNZ, NZ Herald, Stuff & the NZ Gardner Magazine.
 website_url: 'https://www.pollinatorpaths.com/'
 medium_url:
 twitter_url: